Master Key System

 Electronic Access Control Systems (Keyless Access Control)

-Property managers are increasingly turning to electronic or computerized access control systems to manage ingress and egress into their properties.
+Property managers are increasingly turning to electronic or computerized apartment building access control systems to manage ingress and egress into their properties.
 These involve ID cards or codes that are electronically linked to individuals.
 These can be programmed to allow or restrict access to specific individuals at specific times.